What is Page Speed?

 Is page speed a ranking factor?

-Google particularly highlighted the importance of page speed for mobile search rankings, considering that mobile devices often had slower internet connections compared to desktop devices.
+The importance of page speed continued to be emphasized by Google over the years for mobile search rankings, considering that mobile devices often had slower internet connections compared to desktop devices.

 However, it's important to note that Google made a change in April 2023 and removed page speed from its list of ranking factors.